Panama: Clothing

-The traditional women's clothing is the pollera.
+The traditional women's clothing is the pollera, a long full dress typically made from white cotton or cambric fine linen.
+It is white, and is usually about 13 yards of material.
 It originated in Spain in the 16th century, and by the early 1800s it was typical in Panama, worn by female servants, especially wet nurses (De Zarate 5).
 Later, it was adopted by upper-class women.

-A pollera is made of "cambric" or "fine linen" (Baker 177).
-It is white, and is usually about 13 yards of material.
+Kuna women traditionally wear mola pattern blouses.
 The original pollera consists of a ruffled blouse worn off the shoulders and a skirt with gold buttons.
 The skirt is also ruffled, so that when it is lifted up, it looks like a peacock's tail or a mantilla fan.
 The designs on the skirt and blouse are usually flowers or birds.
 Two large matching pom poms (mota) are on the front and back, four ribbons hang from the front and back from the waist, five gold chains (caberstrillos) hang from the neck to the waist, a gold cross or medallion on a black ribbon is worn as a choker, and a silk purse is worn at the waistline.
 Earrings (zaricillos) are usually gold or coral.
 Slippers usually match the color of the pollera.
 Hair is usually worn in a bun, held by three large gold combs that have pearls (tembleques) worn like a crown.
 Quality pollera can cost up to $10,000, and may take a year to complete.

 Today, there are different types of polleras; the pollera de gala consists of a short-sleeved ruffle skirt blouse, two full-length skirts and a petticoat.
 Girls wear tembleques in their hair.
 Gold coins and jewelry are added to the outfit.
 The pollera montuna is a daily dress, with a blouse, a skirt with a solid color, a single gold chain, and pendant earrings and a natural flower in the hair.
 Instead of an off-the-shoulder blouse it is worn with a fitted white jacket that has shoulder pleats and a flared hem.

-Traditional clothing in Panama can be worn in parades, where the females and males do a traditional dance.
-Females gently sway and twirl their skirts, while men hold their hats in their hands and dance behind the females.
+Traditional clothing in Panama is sometimes worn in parades, along with traditional dancing.